f0rg-02/reverse_proxy/README.md

 I should note, this isn't 100% full proof so please use something more professional and well done in productin like [Caddy](https://caddyserver.com/) or [Traefik](https://traefik.io/traefik/).

+#### TODO: Add better error handling specifically for the YAML options.